vbpf/ebpf-verifier/README.md

 ## Testing the Linux verifier

-The file `load_bpf` is a simple tool that loads the contents of an elf file to the system.
-It must be ran using `sudo` (the password for the VM is `prevail`):
+To run the Linux verifier, you must use `sudo`:
 ```
-sudo counter/load_bpf ebpf-samples/linux/cpustat_kern.o
+ebpf-verifier$ sudo ./check ebpf-samples/linux/cpustat_kern.o --domain=linux
-ebpf-samples/linux/cpustat_kern.o
-	tracepoint/power/cpu_idle,stat,114,0.000176,
-	tracepoint/power/cpu_frequency,stat,81,0.000101,
-	loaded
 ```

 ## Counter and Artificial examples